IdeasClinicUWaterloo/W25_HealthTech_Innovation_Challenge_Guides/Volunteer_Page/GUIDE.md

-# Web Development: Beginnner's Guide
+# Web Development: Beginner's Guide

 **Things to note before we start:**
-- Among the ocean of tools available for web development, this guide aims to teach the basic of basics, using a select set of tools:
+- Among the ocean of tools available for web development, this guide aims to teach the very basics, using a select set of tools:
-    - Front-End: HTML, CSS, and Bootstrap
+    - Front-End: HTML (Hypertext Markup Language), CSS (Cascading Style Sheets), and Bootstrap
     - Back-End: The Flask framework
     - Database: SQLite
 - Code examples for a simple web application are provided alongside this guide to support your learning journey.
 By the end, you should have a basic understanding of how these examples were written and be ready to create your own basic web application.

-- Let's get started!
+Let's get started!

 ## Table of Contents